Dark, cold, depressed: The Ukrainians without heat or water after Russian attacks

-Dark, freezing and depressed: More than 1m Ukrainians struggling without heat or water after Russian attacks
+Dark, freezing and depressed: More than a million Ukrainians struggling without heat or water after Russian attacks

 With temperatures as low as -15C in some parts of Ukraine, vulnerable residents tell Alex Croft that life under Russian assault is as difficult as ever